PaoloReyes254/ESP-01-LOW-COST-WIFI-REPEATER/README.md

 ![](https://http2.mlstatic.com/D_NQ_NP_816043-MLM31998925487_082019-O.jpg)

-For all those reasons I think the best way to approach this is by creating a capacitive power supply, it will be cheap, it does not require many components and it will provide a 3.3v output, the disadvantages of this type of power supply is that they are much more dangerous than transformer power supplies, but since we will have the whole circuit in a closed package with no access to users, we should be fine, the second downside is that these transformerless power supplies can only work on low-power circuits, but since we are using an ESP-01 we only have to deal in the worst case with 200mah, so if our power supply can provide 200mah then we have no problem.
+For all those reasons I think the best way to approach this is by creating a capacitive power supply, it will be cheap, it does not require many components and it will provide a 3.3v output, the disadvantages of this type of power supply is that they are much more dangerous than transformer power supplies, but since we will have the whole circuit in a closed package with no access to users, we should be fine, the second downside is that these transformerless power supplies can only work on low-current circuits, but since we are using an ESP-01 we only have to deal in the worst case with 200mah, so if our power supply can provide 200mah then we have no problem.

 ![](https://1.bp.blogspot.com/-5waie95tRaA/XP8lu3Ch-BI/AAAAAAAAB9E/hQiLJMz4JCUK3InRqlkK_I2ieNCABVHKQCLcBGAs/s1600/luz%2Bnocturna%2Bautomatica%2Bcon%2Bfunete%2Bcapacitiva.JPG)